nxp-imx/efficientdet-imx/README.md

  * After installation, run `export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/usr/local/lib`, to ensure linker can find newly built files

 ## Running the application
 * Proceed to `efficientdet/src` directory.
 Edit the Makefile's `INC` variable, so that it points to your `tensorflow` and `flatbuffers/include` directories.
-Do the same also for `EXT` variable.
+Edit also `EXT` variable accordingly.
 * run `make efficientdet` in the `src` directory.
 This should produce `efficientdet_demo` ELF binary file.
 Copy this binary to i.MX8 board.
     * If you want to compile the binary with NNAPI support, run `make efficientdet-gpu`
 * Access the board and execute the binary as `./efficientdet_demo <efficientdet_model_file> <input_video_file>`